-S&P 500, Dow dip on oil price crash, earnings anxiety
+Wall Street drops on oil price crash, earnings anxiety

 Overall, analysts expect earnings for S&P 500 firms to fall 13.5% in the first quarter, according to IBES data from Refinitiv, while Goldman Sachs has predicted share buybacks will halve and dividends will slide 23% in 2020.

-But his plan was thin on details and left the decision largely up to state governors.
-New York City Mayor Bill de Blasio said on Monday it could take weeks if not months before the country’s most populous city reopens due to a lack of widespread testing.

-“The recovery will be much slower than the market is currently pricing in simply because social distancing measures can be relaxed but not removed until we have a vaccine or a very effective cure,” said Andrea Cicione, head of strategy at TS Lombard in London.

-Most declines by midday were led by defensive stocks such as utilities .SPLRCU and real estate .SPLRCR, which fell about 2% each.
+Most declines by midday were led by defensive stocks such as utilities .SPLRCU and real estate .SPLRCR, which fell more than 2% each.

-Bank stocks .SPXBX, on the other hand, tracked a decline in the benchmark 10-year Treasury yield US10YT=RR.
+“So people are looking to rotate out of names that they don’t think will recover when the market does turn.
+A lot of money was hiding in utilities and defensive and now they’re starting to peek their head out,” said Rich Steinberg, chief market strategist at Colony Group.

+International Business Machines Corp (IBM.N) is expected to report first-quarter earnings after markets close on Monday.

-Declining issues outnumbered advancers more than 2-to-1 on the NYSE, while advancing issues matched decliners on the Nasdaq.
+Declining issues outnumbered advancers for a 2.08-to-1 ratio on the NYSE and for a 1.02-to-1 ratio on the Nasdaq.

-The S&P index recorded seven new 52-week highs and no new low, while the Nasdaq recorded 33 new highs and eight new lows.
+The S&P index recorded nine new 52-week highs and no new low, while the Nasdaq recorded 36 new highs and 10 new lows.

 Reporting by Shreyashi Sanyal and C Nivedita in Bengaluru; Editing by Sagarika Jaisinghani and Anil D'Silva